Traveling? Here are states with highest, lowest gas prices

-DENVER (KDVR) — Summer travel is already starting, and gas prices continue to surge across the country.
-The national average for a gallon of regular fuel is $4.48 as of Monday morning.
+DENVER (KDVR) – Summer travel is already starting, and gas prices continue to surge across the country.
+The national average for a gallon of regular fuel was $4.48 as of Monday morning.

-The most expensive state for gas is California, with a gallon of regular fuel priced at $5.98 on average.
-The least expensive state for gas is Kansas, with a gallon of regular fuel priced at $3.98 on average.
+The most expensive state for gas in California, with a gallon of regular fuel priced at $5.98 on average.
+The least expensive state for gas was Kansas, with a gallon of regular fuel priced at $3.98 on average.

-There are only 3 states with gas under $4.00 per gallon on average: Kansas, Georgia, and Oklahoma.
+There are only three states with gas under $4.00 per gallon on average: Kansas, Georgia and Oklahoma.

 Colorado’s average price for a gallon of regular fuel ranks as one of the 10 cheapest in the country.